NETWAYS/foreman-training/configmanagement/04_ansible.md

 ### Import roles and assign them

-Navigate to "Configure > Roles" and import using "Import from foreman.localdomain".
+Navigate to "Configure > Ansible > Roles" and import using "Import from foreman.localdomain".
-Afterwards navigate to the host and edit them to assign the roles in the new "Ansible Roles" tab.
+Afterwards navigate to the host and edit them to assign the roles in the new tab group "Ansible" on the tab "Roles".

 ### Play roles using the webinterface